 Seats in Grandstand A-High are on either side of the Platinum area and enjoy a similar views and shelter.

 For a closer look of the cars, grid and pit lane, choose a seat in Grandstand A-Low.
-Bearing in mind the pit garages are allocated in last year's World Constructor Championship classification, Red Bull, Mercedes and Ferrari at the start of the pit lane whereas Marussia and Caterham are closer to the exit.
+Bearing in mind the pit garages are allocated in last year's World Constructor Championship classification, Mercedes, Ferrari and Williams at the start of the pit lane whereas McLaren and Manor are closer to the exit.
 The front of the grid is about mid way through the grandstand.
 You'll also be closer to one of the videowalls but your seat might not be under cover.

 Of the general admission areas, Grass J is the prime spot to notice overtaking manoeuvres this area has access to two of the videowalls of Grandstands H and K. The Grass L zone provides views of the start/finish, pit lane entry and podium celebrations.
 It also has access to a TV screen opposite the Grandstand A.

 It is nearly impossible to find a taxi after the race on Sunday.
-However, if you must travel by taxi, ask your hotel front desk or concierge to give you the address of the hotel in Chinese, and insist on the driver using the meter.
+However, if you must travel by taxi, ask your hotel front desk or concierge to give you the address of the hotel in Chinese.
+Uber also works great in China but you'll need someone to be able to give pick up directions in Chinese when the driver rings (unlike many other countries).

 www.shmetro.com/EnglishPage/EnglishPage.jsp - Shanghai Metro